Loading...

 Fee: $100

-No college degree required
+No college level education is required

 AQB does not require a degree at the Licensed Residential level; Arkansas follows AQB minimum